CyanCoding/Project-Tracker/CONTRIBUTING.md

 [Frontend contribution](https://github.com/CyanCoding/Project-Tracker/new/master#submitting-a-bug-report)
 [Fixing documentation](https://github.com/CyanCoding/Project-Tracker/blob/master/CONTRIBUTING.md#fixing-documentation)

-If you have any questions about contributing or the project itself, please don't hesistate to contact me at CyanCoding@users.noreply.github.com.

 **Before contributing**, make sure you're familiar with the [Code of Conduct](https://github.com/CyanCoding/Project-Tracker/blob/master/CODE_OF_CONDUCT.md).
 Everyone participating in this project is expected to uphold the code of conduct.
 Any user found to be violating the code of conduct will be punished based on the severity and frequency of the violation(s).

-If you spot:mag: someone breaking the code of conduct, have any questions about contributing, or questions about the project itself, please contact me at CyanCoding@users.noreply.github.com.
+If you spot someone breaking the code of conduct, have any questions about contributing, or questions about the project itself, please contact me at CyanCoding@users.noreply.github.com.